Best Places to Visit in France

 Introduction

-Best Places to Visit in France – France is home to some of the most beautiful cities, towns and countryside on the globe.We considered factors like variety of attractions, lodging, weather and culinary scenes to create this ranking of the best places to visit in France.
-The French affectionately call their beloved homeland “l’Hexagone” because of its distinct six-sided shape.
-Each corner of France has its own unique character: the rugged and outdoorsy French Alps, sun-drenched and slow-paced Provence, the glamorous and gorgeous Côte d’Azur coastline, and Alsace with picture-perfect hamlets nestled in vine-covered hills.
+France has the most beautiful cities, towns, and countryside globally.
+We considered factors like the variety of attractions, lodging, weather, and culinary scenes to create this ranking of France’s best places to visit.
+The French affectionately call their beloved homeland “l’Hexagone” because of its six-sided shape.
+Each corner of France has its unique character: the rugged and outdoorsy French Alps, sun-drenched and slow-paced Provence, the glamorous and gorgeous Côte d’Azur coastline, and Alsace with picture-perfect hamlets nestled in vine-covered hills.
 Paris and Versailles are must-see destinations for a first trip to France.
 Other classic travel itineraries include stops at fashionable seaside resorts, fairy-tale castles, and glorious Gothic cathedrals.
-More off-the-beaten-path experiences are found in the countryside, such as at farmhouses in Burgundy, fishing villages in Brittany, and in the forests of the Pyrenees Mountains.
-From the cultured cities to the quaint countryside, explore this diverse country with our list of the best places to visit in France.
+More off-the-beaten-path experiences are found in the countryside, such as at farmhouses in Burgundy, fishing villages in Brittany, and the forests of the Pyrenees Mountains.
+From the cultured cities to the quaint countryside, explore this diverse country with our list of France’s best places to visit.

 Paris

-Appreciated for its elegance and joie de vivre, Paris is a grand European capital filled with architectural masterpieces like the Eiffel Tower and the Notre-Dame Cathedral.
+Appreciated for its elegance and joie de vivre, Paris is a grand European capital with architectural masterpieces like the Eiffel Tower and the Notre Dame Cathedral.
 Reflecting the city’s rich heritage, the Louvre (one of the top museums in Paris) contains an exceptional fine arts collection, while the Musée d’Orsay and the Musée de l’Orangerie display treasures of French Impressionist art.
 Other charms of Paris are its atmospheric medieval quarters and graceful boulevards.
 Quintessential tourist experiences include shopping at bookshops in the Latin Quarter, strolling the Champs-Elysées, and people-watching from a sidewalk café terrace on the Boulevard Saint-Germain-de-Prés.

 To see one of the country’s most impressive palaces, tourists can take a 30-minute train ride from Paris to Versailles.
 The UNESCO-listed Château de Versailles is among the best day trips from Paris.
 Built for Louis XIV (the “Sun King”), this opulent 17th-century palace is a testament to the glory and absolute power that was once the realm of France’s kings.
-The château’s splendid Baroque facade, dazzling Hall of Mirrors, and fountain-adorned formal gardens allow visitors to imagine a scene of France’s bygone royal court.
+The château’s splendid Baroque facade, dazzling Hall of Mirrors, and fountain-adorned formal gardens allow visitors to imagine a scene of France’s ancient royal court.

 Loire Valley